The Darkness' Lead Singer Explains How Going Vegan Helped His Voice—and Gave Him His Chiseled Physique

 Hawkins credits his wife with educating him about the cruelty inflicted on animals in today’s meat, egg, and dairy industries—and he proudly reveals that his entire family has gone vegan.
 “There’s a lot of substitutes that do simulate meat, but there’s also some brilliant vegetables that mother nature has invented, so I don’t think there are any excuses, really,” he says.

-PETA—whose motto reads, in part, that “animals are not ours to eat”—notes that in addition to saving more than 100 animals a year from prolonged suffering and a terrifying death, those who go vegan also reduce their risk of suffering from diabetes, heart disease, obesity, and cancer—and a United Nations report revealed that a global transition toward vegan eating is necessary to combat the worst effects of climate change.
+PETA—whose motto reads, in part, that “animals are not ours to eat”—notes that in addition to saving more than 100 animals a year from prolonged suffering and a terrifying death, those who go vegan also reduce their risk of suffering from diabetes, heart disease, obesity, and cancer—and a United Nations report revealed that a global transition toward vegan eating is vital if we are to combat the worst effects of climate change.

 Hawkins is part of a long list of celebrities—including Travis Barker, Davey Havok, Paul McCartney, Moby, Rob Zombie, RZA, and Jona Weinhofen—who have teamed up with PETA or one of its affiliates to promote healthy and humane vegan meals.